longndt/react-course/lesson2-components/README.md

 1. Which component pattern felt most natural to you?
 2. What's the biggest difference between props and state?
-3. How would you design components for your capstone project?
+3. How would you design components for a large application?

 ---